 Do Not Plead Guilty Right Away

-A lot of people mistakenly believe pleading guilty is their only option after a DUI arrest.
+It’s common for people to think they must plead guilty after getting arrested for DUI, but this is not true.
 The state must prove its case beyond a reasonable doubt as with any criminal case.
 It’s essential to talk to a DUI attorney before making any decisions about your case.

 Do Not Consent to Chemical Tests Until Police Get a Warrant

-These field sobriety and chemical tests help the state collect evidence to support their case.
-The most effective way to block the state from collecting this evidence is to refuse all tests unless the police obtain a warrant.
+Field sobriety and chemical tests are designed to give the state more evidence.
+You can prevent the state from gathering this evidence by declining all tests until a judge signs a warrant.
 Police officers may warn you about an automatic one-year license suspension, but our Columbia, IL DUI lawyers can still fight that suspension in court.

 Contact a DUI Lawyer Immediately